Kalebu/Learn-Python-by-Building-100-Projects/README.md

 	3. A Snake Game with Pygame
 4. Web Scraping
 	1. Building A Spider to scrap quotes from a website
+	2. Extracting all links from a given website
+	3.
 5. Desktop Applications
 	1. Building A Music Player with Python
 6. CLIs and Automation